facebook/react-native-website/docs/pushnotificationios.md

 getContentAvailable(): number;
 ```

-Gets the content-available number from the `aps` object
+Gets the content-available number from the `aps` object.

 ---